maxxq-org/maxxq-maven/README.md

 	new RemoteRepository(RemoteRepository.MAVEN_CENTRAL, customRequestBuilder)

-### resolver logic
+### Resolver Logic

-- traverse parent pom's: copy properties, dependencies and dependency management dependencies if not already existing
+- Traverse parent pom's: copy properties, dependencies and dependency management dependencies if not already existing
-- resolve properties in dependency management
+- Resolve properties in dependency management
-- recursively follow pom includes in dependency management
+- Recursively follow pom includes in dependency management
-- apply dependency management on existing dependencies (not on the transitive ones, these are not yet loaded)
+- Apply dependency management on existing dependencies (not on the transitive ones, these are not yet loaded)
-- obtain transitive dependencies recursively.
+- Obtain transitive dependencies recursively.
 Do not replace existing dependencies (shortest path rule & in case of conflict take the first one)
-- reapply dependency management on existing dependencies only for the root pom [dependency management is not transitive](src/main/resources/dependencymanagementisnottransitive/readme.md)
+- Reapply dependency management on existing dependencies only for the root pom [dependency management is not transitive](src/main/resources/dependencymanagementisnottransitive/readme.md)

 ## Calculating an effective pom